microsoft/MSIX-PackageSupportFramework/PsfLauncher/Readme.md

 |---------|-------|
 | %MsixPackageRoot% | The root folder of the package.
 While nominally this would be a subfolder under "C:\\Program Files\\WindowsApps" it is possible for the volume to be mounted in other locations. |
 | %MsixWritablePackageRoot% | The package specific redirection location for this user when the FileRedirectionFixup is in use. |

+### inPackageContext
+This Configuration allows all created process from a running executable to operate in same package context.
+This includes any child processes that might not be part of the package.
+This might be useful in situations where applications span processes that are outside package but needs to be run in the same package context, or when PSF fixups need to be applied to processes external to the package.

+When an external process is launched by an executable, all of its app data is stored in its native app data folder and hence not containerized.
+This feature allows the app data of the external process to be virtualized in per user per app data folder of the package.

+This configuration is not needed when process spanned by the executable are already part of the current package.
+This feature can be enabled when there is a need of running external process in the current package context.

 =======
 Submit your own fixup(s) to the community: